privateprep/coding-space-website/src/pages/programs/summer-camps.md

       ### *Hands-on coding.
 Independent thinking.
 Real projects kids are proud of.*

       Camp Coding Space combines rigorous coding instruction with the kind of summer kids actually want to have: hands-on, collaborative, and genuinely fun.
 Held Monday through Friday throughout the summer on the Upper East Side, in Park Slope, Brooklyn, and in Port Washington, Long Island, our camps have a 4:1 camper-to-instructor ratio so every student gets the individual attention they need to grow.
-I﻿n addition to coding, campers enjoy daily outdoor time and group activities because the friendships you make while building things together are part of what makes the summer memorable.
+I﻿n addition to coding, campers enjoy daily outdoor time and group activities.
+Because the friendships you make while building things together are part of what makes the summer memorable.
     fgColor: "#9de2dd"
   - type: textAndImageBlock
     buttons: